philippe-fredrik/corkdork/README.md

 docker-compose build --up

 After following these steps you should be able to run the application.
-The application adds sample data to the database on startup.
+The application generates sample data to the database on startup.

 # Endpoints
 Access here: http://localhost:8080